Lapin0t/phd-manuscript/main/02_games.typ

     ) $

-  This game, or rather its #nm[De Morgan] dual $A de(times.circle^"G") B := (A^game.opp psumg B^game.opp)^game.opp$ has been used by #nm[Levy] and #nm[Staton]~#mcite(<LevyS14>) in their study of game strategy composition.
+  This game, or rather its #nm[De Morgan] dual $A de(times.circle^"G") B := (A^game.opp psumg B^game.opp)^game.opp$ has been used by #nm[Levy] & #nm[Staton]~#mcite(<LevyS14>) in their
+  study of game strategy composition.
 ]

+#let conway = (
+  t: de(txsc("Conway")),
+  lft: pr("left"),
+  rgt: pr("right"),
+  ls: de("G-" + txsc("Conway")),
+)

-*#nm[Conway] Games* #sym.space #nm[Conway] games are an important tool in the study of _combinatorial games_~#mcite(<Conway76>) and may in fact be considered their prime definition.
-I will explain how they are an instance of our notion.
+*#nm[Conway] Games* #sym.space.quad #nm[Conway] games are an important tool in the study of _combinatorial games_~#mcite(<Conway76>) and may in fact be considered their prime definition.
+We sketch here how they are an instance of our notion.
-In their infinite variant, sometimes called _hypergame_, they admit the following coinductive, exceedingly simple definition: a #nm[Conway] game $G cl conway.t$ is given by two subsets of #nm[Conway] games $G_L, G_R subset.eq conway.t$.
+They admit the following exceedingly simple definition: a #nm[Conway] game $G cl conway.t$ is given by two subsets of #nm[Conway] games $G_L, G_R subset.eq conway.t$.
 The left subset $G_L$ is to be thought of as the set of games reachable by the left player in one move, and symmetrically for $G_R$.
+Depending on whether this self-referential definition is interpreted inductively or coinductively, one obtains respectively the usual finite #nm[Conway] games, or their infinite variant, sometimes called _hypergame_.
-For more background, see #nm[Honsell] and #nm[Lenisa]~#mcite(<HonselL11>), as well as #nm[Joyal]~#mcite(dy: 3em, <Joyal77>).
+For more background, see #nm[Honsell] & #nm[Lenisa]~#mcite(<HonselL11>), as well
+as #nm[Joyal]~#mcite(dy: 3em, <Joyal77>).

-In order to translate this definition into type theory, the only question is how to represent subsets#margin-note(dy: 2em, mark: true)[ For a more in-depth discussion of the two notions of subsets in type theory, see #text-cite(<HancockH06>, supplement: [pp. 194--198]) ].
+In order to translate this definition into type theory, the only question is how to represent subsets.
-The most familiar one is the powerset construction, adopting the point-of-view of subsets as (proof-relevant) predicates:
+The most familiar one is the powerset construction, adopting the point of view of subsets as (proof-relevant) predicates:

 $ subs.Pow cl base.Type -> base.Type \
   subs.Pow th X kw.whr X -> base.Type $

-However there is a different, more intensional one, viewing subsets as families.
-In this view, a subset is given by a type which encodes its _domain_, or _support_, and by a decoding function from this domain to the original set.
+However there is a different, more intensional one, viewing subsets as families#margin-note(mark: true)[
+  For a more in-depth discussion of the two notions of subsets in type theory, see #text-cite(<HancockH06>, supplement: [pp. 194--198]) ].
+In this view, a subset is given by a type which encodes its _domain_, or _support_, or _total space_, and by a decoding function from this domain to the original set.

 $ kw.rec subs.Fam th (X cl base.Type) cl base.Type kw.whr \
   pat(subs.dom cl base.Type,
       subs.idx cl subs.dom -> X) $

 We can go back and forth between the two representations, but only at the cost of a bump in universe levels.
-As such, to avoid universe issues it is important to choose the side which is most practical for the task at hand.
+As such, to avoid universe issues and keep the manipulation tractable, it is important to choose the side which is most practical for the task at hand.
 Because we want to easily manipulate _elements_ of the two subsets $G_L$ and $G_R$, i.e., in this context the actual left moves and right moves, it is best to have we have them readily available by adopting the second representation.
-Perhaps more convincingly, the following definition would not go through when using $subs.Pow$ as it is not a strictly positive type operator.
+More pragmatically, the following definition would not go through when using $subs.Pow$, as it is not a _strictly positive_ operator on types.

 #definition[#nm[Conway] Game][
-    The set of _#nm[Conway] games_ is given by the following coinductive record.
+  The set of potentially infinite _#nm[Conway] games_ is given by elements of the following coinductive record.

   $ kw.rec conway.t cl base.Type kw.whr \
-      pat(conway.lft cl subs.Fam th conway.t,
+    pat(conway.lft & cl subs.Fam th conway.t,
-          conway.rgt cl subs.Fam th conway.t) $
+        conway.rgt & cl subs.Fam th conway.t) $
 ]

 We can now give a #nm[Levy] & #nm[Staton] game of #nm[Conway] games.
 As in a